EmmanuelDemey/Gillespie59.github.io/_posts/2015-06-06-google-appengine-setup.md

 - runtime : the App Engine runtime needed for your application
 - app_version : the version of the runtime

-The first handler will define is for the REST API.
+The first handler we will define is for the REST API.
 We have to define two properties :

-- url : the pattern of URL.
-In the regular expression, you can define capture group (more informations about these groups later).
+- url : the pattern of the URL.
+In this regular expression, you can define capture group (more informations about these groups later).
 - script : the name of the script App Engine has to execute for this URL pattern.
-For GO application, you have to use the magic string `_go_app`.
+For *Go* application, you have to use the magic string `_go_app`.

 {% highlight yaml %}
 handlers: